FlutterFlow/flutterflow-documentation/docs/misc/submit-bug-report.md

 This page guides you on submitting the bug reports in the GitHub issue tracker.

-We have created a [GitHub repository](https://github.com/FlutterFlow/flutterflow-issues/issues) specifically dedicated to tracking bug reports from our community of users.
-By doing so, we aim to foster a more open and collaborative relationship with our users, encouraging them to report any bugs or glitches they encounter while using FlutterFlow.
+We have created a [**GitHub repository**](https://github.com/FlutterFlow/flutterflow-issues/issues) specifically for tracking bug reports from our user community.
+This initiative fosters a more open and collaborative relationship with our users, encouraging them to report any bugs or glitches they encounter while using FlutterFlow.

 This will enable us to track, triage, and resolve issues in a timely and efficient manner.
-So, if you encounter any bugs or issues, please don't hesitate to report them to us on our GitHub repository! 🐛
+So, if you encounter any bugs or issues, please don't hesitate to report them on our GitHub repository! 🐛

 :::info
-- You should use this only for reporting *FlutterFlow bugs* and improvements/addition to the *Documentation*.
+- You should use this only for reporting **FlutterFlow bugs**.
 - Any new features, suggestions, and questions should be discussed in the [**community**](https://community.flutterflow.io/home) or submitted through our user feedback form.
 :::